durosyan/aws-work-tracker/infrastructure/bootstrap/README.md

   | tr '[:upper:]' '[:lower:]'
 ```

-## 📚 Why SHA-1?

-The thumbprint used in AWS's `aws_iam_openid_connect_provider` resource is a **SHA-1 hash of the TLS certificate** from the OIDC provider.
-This is confirmed in multiple sources:

-- GitHub’s own [OIDC documentation](https://docs.github.com/en/actions/reference/openid-connect-reference) explains that AWS uses the SHA-1 fingerprint to verify GitHub’s identity.
-- Stack Overflow also clarifies that the thumbprint is a SHA-1 hash of the public certificate from the OIDC endpoint.
-- GitHub community guides like [this one](https://github.com/KeenGWatanabe/oidc2/blob/main/oidc-thumbprint.md) reinforce that the thumbprint must be SHA-1, lowercase, and colon-free.

-This fingerprint ensures AWS can validate that GitHub is the real issuer of the token — preventing man-in-the-middle attacks.

----

 ## 🔄 How the Authentication Flow Works

 Here’s a simplified breakdown of how GitHub Actions authenticates with AWS using OIDC: